Frequently Asked Questions

 Q: Is there parking available?

 A: There is metered street parking on Station Street and Kent Street surrounding the theater, and a parking garage at Brookline Place.
-Parking is allowed for two hours.
-Parking is free on Sundays, holidays, and after 6:00pm.
+Parking is allowed for two hours at a cost of $1.25/hr.
+Parking is free on Sundays, holidays, and after 8:00pm.

 Q: Is the theater wheelchair accessible?